maryam-sayadi-uwp/ABT785-/OfficeHours.md

-# Friday 18th Ofiice hour will start with 1 hour delay at noon eastern time.
+# Friday 18th Office hour will start with 1 hour delay at noon eastern time.
 Please contact me if you need to set up individual office hours today or over the weekend!!

 # Office hours :